Bio (Phillip Vannini )

 Communication and Culture, Interdisciplinary Studies

 Vannini joined Royal Roads University in 2005 and became professor in 2011.
 He primarily teaches courses on research methodology, fieldwork and cultural studies.
 He particularly enjoys supervising theses that make use of visual media and push the boundaries of ethnographic creativity.
-He has authored/edited nine books and dozens of journal articles and book chapters.
+He has authored/edited fifteen books and dozens of journal articles and book chapters.
 He is editor of the world’s first hypermedia ethnography book series.
 Learn more about Vannini’s experience on his Academia.edu profile.

 Vannini started his Bachelor of Arts in Social Studies at the University of Florence and completed it at City University of Seattle (1998).
 He earned his Master of Arts in Communication (1999) and his PhD in Sociology (2004) from Washington State University.
 In 2007 and 2010, he was nominated for Royal Roads’ Kelly Outstanding Teaching Award.
 In 2010, he was appointed Canada Research Chair in Innovative Learning and Public Ethnography by the Social Sciences and Humanities Research Council.